 There Is a Time Limit on Your Personal Injury Claim!

 If you or somebody you know has recently been injured in a Bradenton truck accident because of improper passing, it is vital you act quickly and hire an accident lawyer as soon as possible.
-In Bradenton, Florida, Florida Statute 95.11 means that there is a very strict time limit on how long any personal injury case can be presented in court or/and to the appropriate insurance companies.
-The statute of limitations means that after truck accidents, those involved will have four years from the date of the crash to ask for a settlement.
+In Bradenton, there is a very strict time limit on how long any personal injury case can be presented in court or/and to the appropriate insurance companies.
+The statute of limitations means that after truck accidents, those involved will have two years from the date of the crash to ask for a settlement.
 If this time period elapses, then the case will be permanently barred, and you will be unable to receive any compensation.
 If you have unfortunately lost a loved one and wish to file a wrongful death lawsuit, then the statute of limitations on this is two years.

 Furthermore, Florida Statute 627.736 means that you are legally required to seek medical treatment within two weeks of a Bradenton truck accident.
 Truck accidents can be very dangerous, so even if you are visibly healthy, there could be an injury only a medical professional could detect, such as internal bleeding.
 As well as this statute being for your own health benefits, it is also for insurance purposes.
 If two weeks pass and you have not sought medical attention, insurance companies can use this against you to devalue or completely disregard your claim.